Family Therapy San Diego

-However, the crowning goal of family therapy is prevention of relapse and prevention in general – preventing the alcohol or substance abuse problem from affecting the next generation.
+However, the crowning goal of family therapy is the prevention of relapse and prevention in general – preventing the alcohol or substance abuse problem from affecting the next generation.
 Science has proved that a parent who is a user is a major risk factor for children to develop the same patterns either in early youth or in adulthood.
 If a child is the patient, family therapy will work on preventing the siblings from following in their footsteps.
-In the case of children patients, family therapy has also proven effective in forestalling future problems related to substance abuse – inability to hold a job, developing other forms of dependency, continuing the same substance abuse or committing crime.
+In the case of children patients, family therapy has also proven effective in forestalling future problems related to substance abuse – the inability to hold a job, developing other forms of dependency, continuing the same substance abuse or committing crime.

 Family Therapy Program